Ibrutinib May Be More Effective Than Ofatumumab in Chronic Lymphocytic Leukemia

 A total of 195 patients were randomly assigned to receive ibrutinib and 196 received ofatumumab.
 The median duration of treatment was 41 months (range, 0.2-71.1) with ibrutinib and 5.3 months (range, 0-9.0) with ofatumumab; the planned duration with the latter, however, was 24 weeks.
 Of the 196 patients receiving ofatumumab, 68% (133) crossed over to the ibrutinib treatment arm.

 Median overall follow-up was 74 months.
-Median progression-free survival (PFS) was 44.1 months with ibrutinib and 8.1 months with ofatumumab (hazard ratio [HR], 0.148; <.001).
+Median progression-free survival (PFS) was 44.1 months with ibrutinib and 8.1 months with ofatumumab (hazard ratio [HR], 0.148; P <.001).
 PFS was also better in the high-risk patient group that received ibrutinib compared with high-risk patients who received ofatumumab (HR, 0.110).

 Overall survival was better in the ibrutinib group (67.7 vs 65.1 months), even after adjusting for crossover (HR, 0.639).